 Interested in Yu-Gi-Oh! structure decks?
 They’re a fantastic introduction to the trading card game.
 Pre-constructed decks based around specific themes, strategies, and attributes, they can be played right out of the box, letting you get straight into a game.
 Experienced players can also use them to expand their collection, or modify them with extra cards to suit their playstyle.
+Here’s our roundup of the best decks available, their strengths and weaknesses, and best cards.

 But even if you’re a total novice, it’s a cracking deck for teaching you combos in a straightforward way.
 This one will, however, take some work to make it competitive.
 You’ll definitely want to pick up either Flame Bufferlo or Lady Debug, alongside Parallel Exceed.
 If you’ve got a lot of cash to spare, Access Code Talker and Decode Talker can combine for massive attack damage.

-This structure deck brought Yu-Gi-Oh!’s dinosaur type back into the spotlight, largely due to its incredibly powerful Ultimate Conductor Tyranno card.
+The Dinosmasher’s Fury structure deck brought Yu-Gi-Oh!’s dinosaur type back into the spotlight, largely due to its incredibly powerful Ultimate Conductor Tyranno card.
 But it’s not a one-hit-wonder.
 With cards like Ojama Trio and Twin Twisters in the deck, it provides a firm expansion for any collection, as well as a fantastic reconstructed deck straight out of the box.

 It’s taken a beating in the metagame in recent years.
 The Yu-Gi-Oh! banlist has sucked some of its most powerful cards from play, but it’s still a formidable set.
 Be sure to throw in Evolzar Laggia and Evolzar Dolkka, too – they’re almost mandatory.